hans-hjelm/ontolingual/README.md

 # ontolingual
-Ontolingual provides code for going from a corpus to a terminological ontology, using distributional semantics to learn relations.
+Ontolingual provides code for going from a corpus to a terminological ontology, using distributional semantics to train semantic relation classifiers.
 It also provides code for calculating a correlation measure between two ontologies, based on shortest path distances between common entries.
-This repo is premierly intended for research purposes, rather than for production.
+This repo is primarily intended for research purposes, rather than for production.

 ## Getting started
 You need two things for this code to be of use: a gold standard ontology from which to learn typical relational patterns between words/terms, and a text collection containing those words (newspaper articles, dictionary entries, blogposts, or whatever).
 This library will process the terms and texts in different steps in order to produce the learned ontology.
 Using the gold standard ontology, it can also calculate a correlation measure between the learned ontlogy and the gold standard.